Entrada Therapeutics (NASDAQ:TRDA) Releases Quarterly Earnings Results, Beats Expectations By $0.04 EPS

-Entrada Therapeutics (NASDAQ:TRDA – Get Rating) released its quarterly earnings data on Monday.
-The company reported ($0.79) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.83) by $0.04, MarketWatch Earnings reports.
+Entrada Therapeutics (NASDAQ:TRDA – Get Rating) posted its quarterly earnings results on Monday.
+The company reported ($0.79) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.83) by $0.04, MarketWatch Earnings reports.

 Entrada Therapeutics Price Performance